davneesh/davneesh/README.md

 # Hi, I am Avneesh Dayal

  🎓 I am a final-year B.Tech student in Computer Science at IIIT Jabalpur.
  <p>💻 As a tech enthusiast, I thrive on exploring cutting-edge advancements and leveraging them to uncover insights and drive solutions.
-With strong skills in Python, SQL,
+Eager to learn and grow, I am committed to contributing to meaningful projects that challenge my
-    and data visualization tools, I have a keen interest in data analytics.
-Eager to learn and grow, I am committed to contributing to meaningful projects that challenge my analytical and technical abilities.</p>
+    analytical and technical abilities.</p>

  💬 Reach Out ... <br>